Yuta Kamimura: GT World Challenge Asia

 In late 2018, ARN Racing announced that Kamimura would drive for them in GT World Challenge Asia alongside Hiroaki Nagai.
 Despite a slow start to the season, Kamimura took his maiden podium in race one at Suzuka and scored points twice more to finish 22nd in the standings.
 Having been announced to return to the series for 2020 with ARN alongside Nagai, Kamimura returned to the series when it was relaunched in 2022, still alongside Nagai but changing to Porsche Center Okazaki for his sophomore season in the championship.

 On his series return, Kamimura finished on the podium three times, at Suzuka, Fuji and the season-ending race at Okayama to end the season eighth in the overall standings and third in the Japan Cup standings.
 In 2023, Kamimura returned to GTWC Asia, along with a full-time campaign in Japan Cup.
 In the main series, Kamimura scored two podiums, a third-place finish in race one at Suzuka and a second-place finish at Motegi's race two en route to a tenth place finish in the points.
 In Japan Cup, Kamimura won both of the races at Motegi and scored four more podiums to become champion at the season-ending round at Okayama.

 Kamimura continued his partnership with Porsche Center Okazaki for the 2024 season.
 Having only scored points three times across the season, Kamimura finished 34th in the standings with a best result of sixth in race one at Suzuka.

-Returning to GT World Challenge Asia for 2025, Kamimura is set to compete on a part-time basis.
+Returning to GT World Challenge Asia for 2025, Kamimura only raced in the season-opening round in Sepang, finishing third in the Silver-Am class in race three.

 Super GT

 In 2021, Kamimura made his GT300 debut, racing in the second round of that year's Super GT season for apr's number 30 GR Sport Prius alongside Hiroaki Nagai and Manabu Orido.
 On his maiden outing, Kamimura finished 18th.
 The following year, Kamimura made an unexpected return to Super GT, replacing Hiroaki Nagai at the fifth round of the season at Suzuka.
 Kamimura went from 21st to take his maiden podium in Super GT, by finishing third.
 For 2023, Kamimura stayed with apr as a third driver.
 Racing in half of the season's rounds, Kamimura scored a best finish of ninth at the third round of the season at Suzuka.